TL;DR:

 What is a Deadlock?

-The Classic Deadlock Example
+A Classic Deadlock Example (The “Deadly Embrace”)

 using System;